Xi calls for solidarity to build Asia-Pacific community with shared future

 BANGKOK, Nov.
 18 (Xinhua) -- Chinese President Xi Jinping on Friday stressed the need to follow the spirit of the Asia-Pacific family, look after one another like passengers in the same boat, and steadily move toward an Asia-Pacific community with a shared future.

-Addressing the 29th Asia-Pacific Economic Cooperation (APEC) Economic Leaders' Meeting here, Xi said that "the Asia-Pacific is our home as well as the powerhouse of global economic growth."
+Addressing the 29th Asia-Pacific Economic Cooperation (APEC) Economic Leaders' Meeting here at the Queen Sirikit National Convention Center, Xi said that "the Asia-Pacific is our home as well as the powerhouse of global economic growth."

+Upon his arrival at the convention center, Xi was warmly received by Thai Prime Minister Prayut Chan-o-cha.

-"Over the past decades, robust economic cooperation in the region has created the 'Asia-Pacific miracle' admired across the world.
-Asia-Pacific cooperation has taken deep roots in the hearts of the people," the Chinese president said.
+Xi, in his speech titled "Shouldering Responsibility and Working Together in Solidarity to Build an Asia-Pacific Community with a Shared Future," said that "over the past decades, robust economic cooperation in the region has created the 'Asia-Pacific miracle' admired across the world.
+Asia-Pacific cooperation has taken deep roots in the hearts of the people."

 Today the world has come to another historical crossroads, and this has made the Asia-Pacific region even more important and prominent in its standing and role, he said.